toddlerworld/toddlerworld.in/.github/pull_request_template.md

 ## Type of change

-Please click on options that are relevant to this PR.
+Please keep the options that are relevant to this PR.

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)